Ircama/ELM327-emulator/README.md

   -n CAR_NAME, --name CAR_NAME
-                        name of the car (dictionary label; default is "car") -b, --blacklist       include blacklisted PIDs within probes -m, --missing         add in-line comment to dictionary for PIDs with missing response
+                        name of the car (dictionary label; default is "car") -b, --blacklist       include blacklisted PIDs within probes -t, --noat            exclude AT Commands within probes -m, --missing         add in-line comment to dictionary for PIDs with missing response
 ```

 Sample usage: `obd_dictionary.py -i /dev/ttyUSB0 -c car.csv -o ObdMessage.py -v -p 10 -d 1 -n mycar`

+In general, *ELM327-emulator* should already manage all needed AT Commands within its default dictionary, so it is worthwhile removing them from the new scenario via `-t` option.

 The file produced by *obd_dictionary.py* can be dynamically imported in *ELM327-emulator* through the `merge` command, which loads an *ObdMessage* dictionary and merges it with *emulator.ObdMessage*.
 Example: